 New York Roads - I-787

-The shield above is courtesy Doug Kerr, and was in Troy, possibly along 6th Ave., but gone now.
+The shield above is courtesy Doug Kerr and was in Troy on Jacob St. at 6th Ave., but gone now.
 According to DOT reference markers and common sense, I-787 ends north of NY 7, turning into NY 787 before finally ending at NY 32, though the FHWA considers the Collar City Bridge (NY 7) to also be I-787.

 The beginning of the highway, starting facing south from US 9W and then curving around to the northeast.
 I-87 was proposed to extend down the Northway, past US 20, then parallel the Thruway for several miles - like I-790 and I-90 in Utica but having SB I-87 next to the NB Thruway.
 Then, down here at Exit 23, I-87 SB would have flowed seamlessly into I-787 NB, with a different-looking interchange complex to the Thruway at Exit 1 and a different arrangement of ramps to and from US 9W.